mukul-rathi/old-personal-website/posts/docker-postgres-flask/index.md

 ## Overview of the tutorial

-In this tutorial we'll set up a database with a REST endpoint other applications can send requests to to perform operations on the database.
+In this tutorial we'll set up a database with a REST endpoint that other applications can send requests in order to perform operations on the database.

 This tutorial will illustrate the core aspects of three useful technologies: